seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 reaching, an arrival or a plunge into Nibbāna.

 For purposes of illustration we may bring in a legend connected with the history of Sri Lanka.
-It is said that when King *Gajabāhu* invaded India, one of his soldiers, *Nīla*, who had Herculean strength, parted the seawater with a huge iron bar in order to make way for the king and the army.
-Now when the supramundane path arises in the mind the power of thought is as mighty as the blow of *Nīla* with his iron bar.
+It is said that when King Gajabāhu invaded India, one of his soldiers, Nīla, who had Herculean strength, parted the seawater with a huge iron bar in order to make way for the king and the army.
+Now when the supramundane path arises in the mind the power of thought is as mighty as the blow of Nīla with his iron bar.
 Even with the first blow the sea-water parted, so that one could see the bottom.

 Similarly the sweeping influxes are parted for a moment when the transcendental